code4recovery/spec/README.md

 That's ok.
 App users don't actually see the codes, just the types they translate to.

 ####Our meeting type isn't listed!
 Types have to be consistent across the app to make a good user experience.
-It's common that a user might see meeting results from several areas at a time (this happens near borders).
-The set of meeting types we use is a mutually-agreed-upon set of names across 30+ areas.
-If you have a request to edit the list, we will bring it up as business with at our steering committee meeting.
+It's common that a user might see meeting results from several areas at a time (this happens in small areas, and near borders).
+The set of meeting types we use is a mutually-agreed-upon set of names across 70+ areas.
+If you have a request to edit the list, we will bring it up at our steering committee meeting.

 ####Why is slug necessary?
 Slug is a required unique field because there is an app feature where users may 'favorite' a meeting, and in order for that to persist across sessions we must attach it to a unique field.
 It might seem intuitive that meeting location + time would be a unique combination, but in practice we see cases where there are in fact simultaneous meetings at the same location.